alexandre-nicolai/Projects/README.md

 2. Face Mask Recognition Project

 Scraped images to create a database (Selenium, BeautyfulSoup) and augmented it
-Built a CNN model with Keras to identify if a mask is worn and tested it in real time (CV2), achieved a 78% accuracy
+Built a CNN model with Keras to identify if a mask is worn and tested it in real time (CV2).

 3. Sales Growth